Overview of AB5 Law

 The rule before AB 5

 Before January 2020, the classification rule in California was the Borello rule from S. G. Borello & Sons, Inc. v.
 Department of Industrial Relations, 48 Cal.3d 341 (1989), the California Supreme Court case that redefined the Worker's Compensation Act's definition of employment.
-In Borello, the court said that the test of employee versus independent contractor was a test as to whether the employer had the "right to control" the means and manner in which a worker performed work.
+In Borello, the court said that the test of employee versus independent contractor was a test of whether the employer had the "right to control" the means and manner in which a worker performed work.
 There also are secondary factors under Borello, but the court said that the right to control performance was the most crucial factor to consider.

 Overview of ABC standard